Plastic Moulding Process

 This ensures the product is kept secure during the plastic injection and cooling.
 It must be set so that the injection unit, the large drill, can enter.

 This is then melted down to a molten form.
-A motorized screw within the heating cylinder, forces the molten plastic to the end of the cylinder
+A motorised screw within the heating cylinder, forces the molten plastic to the end of the cylinder

 A carefully controlled screw or ram slowly feeds the plastic via drilling, or injecting, through the cylinder and into the mould.